Any book lover knows the true joy of losing yourself in a good book and enjoying every page until the very (bittersweet) end.

 The Underground Railroad by Colson Whitehead

 Winner of the Pulitzer Prize, Whitehead reimagines the journey of a slave named Cora seeking freedom in the North via a literal underground railroad where every turn of the tracks proves unpredictable.
 Best for those who seeking hope.

 White Tears by Hari Kunzru

-The future of two New Yorkers seems bright as they open a recording studio but things take a turn for the worse when one records a musician in a park and the other releases it as a rare blues recording from the 20s.
+The future seems bright for two New Yorkers as they open a recording studio but things take a turn for the worse when one records a musician in a park and the other releases it as a rare blues recording from the 20s.
 Best for the music-obsessed and murder mystery fans.